Est. reading time: 45-60 minutes

 This paper presents the technical architecture, economic model, security framework, and implementation details of ML Bridge, demonstrating how decentralized infrastructure can provide superior reliability, accessibility, and cost-effectiveness compared to traditional centralized approaches.

-Keywords: Decentralized Machine Learning, Blockchain, Consensus Mechanisms, Token Economics, Distributed Computing
+Decentralized Machine Learning, Blockchain, Consensus Mechanisms, Token Economics, Distributed Computing

 1. Introduction